Racketeering in Organized Crime

 Protection Racket

-The best-known form is the “protection racket”, in which criminals demand money from businesses in exchange for the service of “protection” against crimes that the racketeers themselves instigate if unpaid.
-This is depicted in numerous films such as The Godfather, where mobsters “shakedown” local businesses for money.
+The best-known form is the “protection racket,” in which criminals demand money from businesses in exchange for the service of “protection” against crimes that the racketeers themselves instigate if unpaid.
+This is depicted in films like The Godfather, where mobsters “shakedown” local businesses for money.

 For example, a representative from an organized crime gang or family informs a store owner that a fee of a certain amount of dollars will be required every month to serve as protection money.
 However, the “protection” comes from the racket itself, not causing damage to the store or its employees.
 This practice is often seen in movies about the mafia and the mob.